manoritesandeep/manoritesandeep/README.md

 - 💞️ Happy to collaborate on...
 Software development, iOS App building, Business ventures
 - 📫 How to reach me...
 DM on LinkedIn: @ www.linkedin.com/in/sandeepsolanki
 - What`s latest in tech implementation: Apache AirFlow, Apache Kafka, Postgres, Azure DataLakes, Azure Databricks, Apache Spark, Spark APIs
-- Efficiency is vital for performance.
+- Efficiency is vital for performance...

 <!---
 manoritesandeep/manoritesandeep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.